will-da-pro/robocup_2022/README.md

 # robocup_2022

-Will-da-pro to code, BlueBM to instruct.
-This will dfinitely be hard.
+Will-da-pro to code, BlueBM to build, Bain to also do some code.
+This will definitely be hard and silly.